stfxecutables/df-analyze/docs/arguments.md

                         i.e. one extra one-hot column is created for each categorical feature with a NaN value.

-                          drop:      Attempt to remove all non-categorical NaN values.
+                          drop:      [NOT IMPLEMENTED] Attempt to remove all non-categorical NaN values.
 Note this could remove all data if a lot of values are missing, which will cause errors.
 Currently unimplemented because of this, and instead defaults to `median`.

                           mean:      Replace all NaN values with the feature mean value.